poltomo/hello/_posts/2024-05-20-saxpy-matvec-simd-openmp.md

 ---
 layout: post
-title:  "saxpy and matvec, ARM SIMD Intrinsics, and OpenMP multithreading"
+title:  "saxpy and matvec, SIMD Intrinsics, and OpenMP multithreading"
 date:   2024-05-20 03:13:00 -0700
 ---

 Extending python with C libraries is very useful.
 Say there's something I want to do with torch tensors that Pytorch does not support; it can be much easier and faster to do the job on the raw float arrays.
 I can also hand optimize operations this way.
 This is especially useful for writing your own CUDA kernels.
+Here, I am using ARM NEON intrinsics, but you can use whatever you like.

 ## saxpy